Disney+ Will be on Amazon Fire TV - The Mac Observer

 Furthermore, Amazon said that those who purchase a Fire TV or Fire Tablet will get a free seven-day trial of the service (via CNBC).
 It is also set to be distributed via Samsung and LG smart TVs, Apple TV, iPad, and iPhones as well as Android and Roku devices.

-Mr. Iger claimed in an interview that a recent test in the Netherland had been “quite successful.”
+Mr. Iger claimed in an interview that a recent test in the Netherlands had been “quite successful.”
 He said the firm’s streaming service is “ready to go.”
 Disney+ will cost $6.99 per month.
-It will launch in the U.S. on December 3rd.
+It will launch in the U.S. on November 12th.

 Leave a Reply